 The principle of effectiveness is concerned with attaining the specific objectives set and achieving the intended results.

 7.2 CO-FINANCING RATE

-Not less than 10% of the total eligible costs of the project are the Lead beneficiaries' and the beneficiaries own contribution to the project and must be financed from their resources or from sources other than the Programme budget.
-Please note that every beneficiary has to co-finance the project with at least 10% contribution of their own part of the project budget.
+Every beneficiary has to co-finance the project with at least 10% contribution of their own part of the project budget.
 The co-financing sources shall come from source other that the European Union.